openziti/ziti/quickstart/kubernetes/sidecar-tunnel/kubernetes-sidecar-tunnel-quickstart.md

 # Kubernetes Sidecar Client

-This guide shows you how to access a NetFoundry service from a pre-existing (or third party) application that's running in a Kubernetes Pod.
-To provide access to the service, we will deploy the `ziti-tunnel` NetFoundry client in a sidecar container.
+This guide shows you how to access a Ziti service from a pre-existing (or third party) application that's running in a Kubernetes Pod.
+To provide access to the service, we will deploy the `ziti-tunnel` client in a sidecar container.

 ## Overview